StabRise/spark-pdf/README.md

 - `resolution`: Resolution for rendering PDF page to the image.
 Default: "300" dpi.
 - `pagePerPartition`: Number pages per partition in Spark DataFrame.
 Default: "5".
 - `reader`: Supports: `pdfBox` - based on PdfBox java lib, `gs` - based on GhostScript (need installation GhostScipt to the system)
+- `ocrConfig`: Tesseract OCR configuration.
+Default: "psm=3".
+For more information see [Tesseract OCR Params](TesseractParams.md)

 ## Output Columns in the DataFrame: